PRBonn/PartiallyObservedInverseGames.jl/README.md

 reproduced from this data.
 In order to reproduce results from scratch you will have to clear the cache first by calling `clear_cache!()` (implemented in `experiments/utils/simple_caching.jl`).
-Alternatively, you can remove the `@run_cached`  macro in front the function calls in the experiment to disable caching for that call.
+Alternatively, you can remove the `@run_cached`  macro in front of the function calls in the experiment to disable caching for that call.

 ### Distributed Experiments